qiz-li/lovelace-soft-ui/README.md

       ha-card {
         margin: 5px;
         box-shadow:
+# Please change the entities inside to match the entity to be controlled
           {% if is_state('sun.sun', 'above_horizon') and is_state('light.family_room_lamp', 'on') %}
             inset -4px -4px 8px 0 rgba(255,255,255,.5), inset 4px 4px 8px 0 rgba(0,0,0,.03);
           {% elif is_state('sun.sun', 'above_horizon') and is_state('light.family_room_lamp', 'off') %}